 Treat the incoming geometry as a closed volume and fill it with points.
 These points are then configured as grains or fluid, according to the Type parameter.

 The subset of incoming points to configure for grain-like interaction.

 In case the group is named or numeric, this can disambiguate what type of group it is.

-Diameter of the grains.
+Diameter of the particles.
 The

 pscale attribute will be set to